14dstcyr/buzzline-03-StCyr/README.md

 To kill the terminal, hit CTRL c (hold both CTRL key and c key down at the same time).

-## About the Smart Smoker (CSV Example)
+## About the Earthquake Simulation (CSV Example)

-A food stall occurs when the internal temperature of food plateaus or stops rising during slow cooking, typically between 150°F and 170°F.
-This happens due to evaporative cooling as moisture escapes from the surface of the food.
-The plateau can last for hours, requiring adjustments like wrapping the food or raising the cooking temperature to overcome it.
-Cooking should continue until the food reaches the appropriate internal temperature for safe and proper doneness.
+The CSV producer simulates seismic readings.
+Each record has a timestamp and magnitude value.

+- Tremors are small magnitudes (2.0–4.0).
+- Major quakes occur when magnitude ≥ 5.0.
+- Aftershocks appear as sudden spikes following a quake.

+The consumer:
-The producer simulates a smart food thermometer, sending a temperature reading every 15 seconds.
-The consumer monitors these messages and maintains a time window of the last 5 readings.
+- Maintains a rolling average of the last 5 readings.
-If the temperature varies by less than 2 degrees, the consumer alerts the BBQ master that a stall has been detected.
-This time window helps capture recent trends while filtering out minor fluctuations.
+- Raises **ALERT** if magnitude ≥ 5.0.
+- Raises **ALERT** if sudden change Δ ≥ 1.0 (aftershock detection).

 ## Later Work Sessions